Like rest of the news industry, campus papers reach for new strategies

 Note: An earlier version of this blog post incorrectly stated that the Commonwealth Times is the student paper of the University of Virginia.
 It is the student newspaper of the Virginia Commonwealth University.

-Nancy Vogt is a Researcher at the Pew Research Center's Journalism Project.
+Nancy Vogt is a Research Analyst at the Pew Research Center's Journalism Project.